upperlinecode/flask-and-MongoDB/readme.md

 `strptime` is short for "string parse time" and takes a string as an argument and returns a DateTime Object.
 It does this according to a format that you define by using variables that represent different parts of a date/time: e.g. `%d` is the day of the month as a zero-padded decimal number, and `%Y` is the year with century as a decimal number.
 The [documentation](https://docs.python.org/3.7/library/datetime.html#strftime-and-strptime-behavior) has the full list of options.

 So to convert the string `04-10-19` into a DateTime Object, we need to recognize that it's in the format of `MM-DD-YY` which would be represented as `%m-%d-%y`.
-Notice how the dashes as used in the representation just like they're used in the string. `strptime` takes the string and the representation as arguments to output a DateTime Object:
+Notice how the dashes are used in the representation just like they're used in the string. `strptime` takes the string and the representation as arguments to output a DateTime Object:

 ```python
 date = "04-10-19"